jes/pngcam/README.md

     $ pngcam --width 100 --depth 10 --tool-shape ball --tool-diameter 2 --step-down 1 --step-over 0.2 --speed 20000 heightmap.png > pass1.gcode

-The (0,0,0) point will be at the top left of the input image, with the part existing in the positive X direction and negative Y direction, and with Z=0 at the top surface of the stock.
+The (0,0,0) point will be at the top left of the input image, with the part existing in the positive X direction and negative Y direction, and with Z=0 at the top surface of the part (i.e. at "white" in the heightmap).

 # Options